Znojmo District: Economy

-The largest employers with its headquarters in Znojmo District and at least 500 employers are:
+The largest employers with headquarters in Znojmo District and at least 500 employees are:

 The district is known for viticulture and fruit growing.
 Large part of the district belongs to the Znojmo wine sub-region.

 Transport

 There are no motorways passing through the district.
-The most important roads are the I/38 (part of European route E59) from Jihlava to Znojmo and Czech-Austrian border, and I/53 from Znojmo to Brno.
+The most important roads are the I/38 (part of the European route E59) from Jihlava to Znojmo and the Czech-Austrian border, and the I/53 from Znojmo to Brno.

 Sights

 The most important monuments in the district, protected as national cultural monuments, are: